 Beyond Air® Announces Participation at Two Upcoming Investor Conferences in March 2023

-GARDEN CITY, N.Y., Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Beyond Air, Inc. XAIR ("Beyond Air" or the "Company") a commercial stage medical device and biopharmaceutical company focused on developing inhaled nitric oxide (NO) for the treatment of patients with respiratory conditions, including serious lung infections and pulmonary hypertension, and, through its affiliate Beyond Cancer, Ltd., ultra-high concentration nitric oxide (UNO) for the treatment of solid tumors, today announced that Steve Lisi, Chairman and Chief Executive Officer of Beyond Air, will participate in two upcoming investor conferences in March 2023.
+/EIN News/ -- GARDEN CITY, N.Y., Feb.
+22, 2023 (GLOBE NEWSWIRE) -- Beyond Air, Inc. (NASDAQ: XAIR) (“Beyond Air” or the “Company”) a commercial stage medical device and biopharmaceutical company focused on developing inhaled nitric oxide (NO) for the treatment of patients with respiratory conditions, including serious lung infections and pulmonary hypertension, and, through its affiliate Beyond Cancer, Ltd., ultra-high concentration nitric oxide (UNO) for the treatment of solid tumors, today announced that Steve Lisi, Chairman and Chief Executive Officer of Beyond Air, will participate in two upcoming investor conferences in March 2023.

 |35th Annual Roth Conference – March 12-14, 2023